 Asana is an excellent tool for simple, project-based KPI tools.
 As a complete project management system, Asana allows you to track tasks, projects, conversations, and dashboards.

 The different projects in Asana are tracked within their “card” system.
-Within each card, you can create mission objectives, due dates, and add team members who are responsible for completing the tasks.
+Within each card, you can create mission objectives and due dates and add team members responsible for completing the tasks.

 Why You Need KPI Tools